JMD1986/model_skeleton_project/README.md

 `<User:0x007f9cc205a710 id: 40, first_name: "Corrine", last_name: "Little", email: "rubie_kovacek@grimes.net">
 [6] pry(main)> `

+this only tells us if she has one address.
+Instead lets use the where method and type

+`Address.where(user_id: 40)`

+much better. we get two addresses now

+`=> [#<Address:0x007fe202253c30 id: 43, user_id: 40, street: "6439 Zetta Hills", city: "Willmouth", state: "WY", zip: 15029>,
+ #<Address:0x007fe202253ac8 id: 44, user_id: 40, street: "54369 Wolff Forges", city: "Lake Bryon", state: "CA", zip: 31587>]`

 We now know miss Corrine Littles email, full name, and address!
 Lets hope software engineers are employing proper safety protocals and not just leaving this stuff out in public.
 With a little legwork anyone could find out she our dear Corrine has an Awesome Concrete Chair.

 ####5) Correct Virginie Mitchell’s address to “New York, NY, 10108”.

 First lets use the find_by method to look through our list of users for this totally not made up name.

+we can use where for this

 `
-User.find_by first_name: 'Virginie'
+User.where(first_name: "Virginie")
 `

-this returns
+they both return.

 `#<User:0x007f9cc15af220 id: 39, first_name: "Virginie", last_name: "Mitchell", email: "daisy.crist@altenwerthmonahan.biz">
 [9] pry(main)>